aws-observability/aws-otel-collector/README.md

 ### Overview

 AWS Distro for OpenTelemetry Collector (AWS OTel Collector) is an AWS supported version of the upstream OpenTelemetry Collector and is distributed by Amazon.
 It supports the selected components from the OpenTelemetry community.
-It is fully compatible with AWS computing platforms including EC2, ECS and EKS.
-It enables users to send telemetry data to AWS CloudWatch Metrics, Traces and Logs backends as well as the other supported backends.
+It is fully compatible with AWS computing platforms including EC2, ECS, and EKS.
+It enables users to send telemetry data to AWS CloudWatch Metrics, Traces, and Logs backends as well as the other supported backends.

 See the [AWS Distro for OpenTelemetry documentation](https://aws-otel.github.io/docs/getting-started/collector) for more information.

 ### Getting Help

 Use the community resources below for getting help with AWS OTel Collector.
-* Use [GitHub issues](https://github.com/aws-observability/aws-otel-collector/issues) for reporting bugs and requesting features.
+* Use [GitHub issues](https://github.com/aws-observability/aws-otel-collector/issues) to report bugs and request features.
-* Join our GitHub [Community](https://github.com/aws-observability/aws-otel-community) for AWS Distro for OpenTelemetry to ask your questions, file issues, request enhancements.
+* Join our GitHub [Community](https://github.com/aws-observability/aws-otel-community) for AWS Distro for OpenTelemetry to ask your questions, file issues, or request enhancements.
 * Open a support ticket with [AWS Support](http://docs.aws.amazon.com/awssupport/latest/user/getting-started.html).
-* If you think you may have found a bug, open an [issue](https://github.com/aws-observability/aws-otel-collector/issues/new).
+* If you think you may have found a bug, open a [bug report](https://github.com/aws-observability/aws-otel-collector/issues/new?template=bug_report.md).
-* For contributing guidelines refer [CONTRIBUTING.md](CONTRIBUTING.md).
+* For contributing guidelines, refer to [CONTRIBUTING.md](CONTRIBUTING.md).

 #### AWS OTel Collector Built-in Components